 - Crusader's Call - The movement buff of this spell can affect your entire army.
 The extra range can be devastating.
-Typically, after your feat you should be in a good position to charge, this spell will let you engage harder.
+Typically, after your feat, you should be in a good position to charge and this spell will let you engage better.

-- Flashing Blade - If paired with Flank, this can be quite strong but it requires forward play where Blaize will not live long.
+- Flashing Blade - If paired with Flank, this can be quite strong but it requires forward play where Blaize may not live long.

 - Fortune - This could go almost anywhere and be decent.
 Probably best on her non-Gallant warjack or Vigilants.

-- Repudiate - You can force an enemy to recast an upkeep, or prevent them from cycling one.
-Works on your own units if you need to tear off debuff spells.
+- Repudiate - You can force an enemy to recast an upkeep spell or prevent them from cycling one.
+Works on your own units too if you need to remove off debuff spells.

 - Sunburst - This spell has two uses.
-The first is utility removals from play (e.g. finishing off one of Thagrosh1's beasts so he can't feat it back) and the second is when things have gone really wrong in a turn she may end up with a huge stack of focus; this turns it into an assassination play
+The first is utility removals from play (e.g. finishing off one of Thagrosh1's beasts so he can't feat it back).
+The second is when things have gone really wrong and she amassed a huge stack of focus.
+Spend it all on this spell if not in melee.

 Drawbacks & Downsides

-- Armies like Cryx are adept at soul collecting; Soul Trappers and Harrowers gathering the souls before she does, and basically shutting down her feat.
+- Armies like Cryx are adept at soul collecting.
+Soul Trappers and Harrowers gather the souls before she does and can basically shut down her feat.
 A Morrowan Archon can stop this.

-- Sprays and other attacks that resolve simultaneously can lead to more casualties than you planned since the ARM bonus kicks in after all the casualties.
+- Sprays, AOE's and other attacks that resolve simultaneously can lead to more casualties than you planned since the ARM bonus kicks in after all the casualties.